The 5 Nutrient Deficiencies Behind Depression

 The good news?
 With mindful dietary choices or supplements, managing your zinc intake isn’t rocket science.

-Focusing on rich food sources like seeds, nuts, and dairy products—or considering supplementation—can make all the difference in safeguarding your mental fortress.
+Focusing on zinc-rich food sources like nuts, seeds, and dairy products—or considering supplementation—can make all the difference in safeguarding your mental fortress.

 In essence, Don’t let your guard down regarding this essential nutrient.
 Your mind will thank you later—maybe with sharper focus during those marathon Zoom meetings or an extra dose of creativity when brainstorming new ideas.